Lion Mind Parenting

 Communicate with your coparent in neutral, child-focused ways

-Recognize gatekeeping and triangulation
+Recognize when you are gatekeeping or using triangulation

 Learn how to enrich your relationship with your child when you have a difficult co-parenting dynamic